-• Clearing browser cache and cookies fixes audio glitches from corrupted site data
+- Clearing browser cache and cookies fixes audio glitches from corrupted site data

-• Outdated Windows audio drivers break sound in one browser while other apps work fine
+- Outdated Windows audio drivers break sound in one browser while other apps work fine

 #Why Is There No Sound on YouTube?

-YouTube audio can break for a handful of reasons.
-The fix depends on whether you’re using a phone or a computer.
+YouTube audio can break for a handful of reasons, and the fix depends on whether you’re on a phone or a desktop.
 On desktop, the most common culprit is a muted browser tab.

-Chrome, Edge, and Firefox all let you mute individual tabs, and one accidental right-click silences YouTube without touching your system volume.
+Chrome, Edge, and Firefox all let you mute individual tabs.
+One accidental right-click silences YouTube without touching your system volume.

 #Check the YouTube Player and Browser Tab

 Look at the speaker icon in the bottom-left corner of the YouTube video player.
-If there’s a line through it or the slider is all the way left, YouTube itself is muted.
+If there’s a line through it or the slider sits all the way left, YouTube itself is muted.
 Click the icon or drag the slider right.

 #Fix System Volume and Audio Output